 Whenever a substance abuser stops using they are afflicted with the effects of withdrawal.
 As detox cleanses the substance abuser of alcohol or drugs in their system, the natural byproduct of this is withdrawal.
 Basically, withdrawal is the body’s rebellion as it shamelessly manipulates the person to continue their substance abuse.
 When someone abuses a substance, their brain secretes endorphins and dopamine, “feel-good” neurotransmitters.
-When the recovering addict detoxes, the brain detects a diminished level of these feel-good neurotransmitters and its response is to create the cravings, desires and sickness of withdrawal.
+When the recovering addict detoxes, the brain detects a diminished level of these feel-good neurotransmitters and its response is to create the cravings, desires, and sickness of withdrawal.
 The symptoms can range from mild cravings to triggering seizures and even withdrawals resulting in death.
 In detox treatment, medical professionals aid recovering addicts with their withdrawals, either by therapy or with prescribed medications.

 The Advantages of Traveling for Treatment

 Traveling for substance abuse treatment is an effective means of therapy for many recovering addicts.
-One of the advantages is that it separates an addict from the conditions, people and environments that made it easier to engage in drug and alcohol use.
+One of the advantages is that it separates an addict from the conditions, people, and environments that made it easier to engage in drug and alcohol use.
 Another positive to traveling for treatment is the aspect of anonymity that it provides.
-When one travels to another city or state for their therapy, they are less likely to run into coworkers, friends or associates who may not know they are an addict in recovery.
+When one travels to another city or state for their therapy, they are less likely to run into coworkers, friends, or associates who may not know they are an addict in recovery.
 The drive to a far-away therapy destination can be cathartic in itself, giving recovering addicts to reflect on their treatment, steps, or just to relax in peace.
 Many treatment facilities are built in picturesque locations with access to outdoor activities that can aid in an addict’s recovery.
-Scottsdale, Arizona, which borders Mesa, is one of these suburbs that offers five star resorts, hiking and outdoor activities in close proximity to an excellent drug and alcohol treatment center.
+Scottsdale, Arizona, which borders Mesa, is one of these suburbs that offers five-star resorts, hiking, and outdoor activities in close proximity to an excellent drug and alcohol treatment center.

 Staging and Intervention

 Friends and families of a substance abuser are often the greatest victims of alcohol and drug abuse.
-These people can feel powerless as they are caught up in the torrent of drama of their friend or loved one’s addiction.
+These people can feel powerless as they are caught up in the torrent of the drama of their friend or loved one’s addiction.
 If you find yourself in this situation, feeling helpless, you now have a way to do something about it.
 You can stage an intervention for your loved one who is afflicted with drug or alcohol addiction.
-An intervention is an assembly of friends, family and loved ones to intervene in the person’s substance abuse addiction with the goal of persuading them to get help for their disease.
-Interventions should be based on love, support and compassion, and should be non-judgmental in nature.
+An intervention is an assembly of friends, family, and loved ones to intervene in the person’s substance abuse addiction with the goal of persuading them to get help for their disease.
+Interventions should be based on love, support, and compassion, and should be non-judgmental in nature.
 It is always recommended to hire a professional interventionist to lead your intervention.
 If you’re not able to find one, give us a call and our specialists will help walk you through the steps of staging your own intervention.
 The power of intervention is that a substance abuser will see how much they are loved and cared for, and how they are adversely affecting the lives of people around them.
-Many addicts who went on to a successful recovery attribute intervention as one of the primary factors that led them to seeking help.
+Many addicts who went on to a successful recovery attribute intervention as one of the primary factors that led them to seek help.

 If you or a friend or relative in Mesa, Arizona is suffering with the disease of substance abuse addiction, give us a call.
 Our trained specialists are awaiting your call, and will answer your questions about detox, rehab, aftercare and intervention.
 They can also recommend a treatment facility to you near Mesa.
 Start your healing now and give one of our specialists a call at (480) 999-3388